SumoLogic/sumologic-documentation/docs/cloud-soar/introduction.md

 #### Create a custom incident template

 Incident templates define which attributes will be automatically set each time an incident is generated.
 These attributes include incident type, classification, assignment, playbooks, and many others.
 For example, you may want to automatically assign certain incoming incidents to a certain analyst based on their timezone or area of expertise.
 Or, you might want to automatically run a playbook on all incoming incidents.
+For more information, see [Incident templates](/docs/cloud-soar/automation/#incident-templates).

 In this section, we’ll create a custom incident template.
 This template will automatically assign the playbook you created earlier to certain new incidents, and then automatically run it.